 Explain to your students that their ability to successfully execute tests will have a direct impact on their success as marketers.

-Tip 9: Select A Textbook that Fits Your Course
+Tip 9: Select Courseware that Fits Your Course

-No matter what textbook you choose, it’s best to use one that is focused on skills and application.
+No matter what courseware you choose, it’s best to use one that is focused on skills and application.
 If the book includes exercises and hands-on learning, that is even better.

 Most of all, make sure that the book is up-to-date.
-The online environment changes quickly and it is bringing marketing analytics along with it; textbooks can quickly become outdated.
+The online environment changes quickly and it is bringing marketing analytics along with it; courseware can quickly become outdated.

-Stukent recently launched a marketing analytics textbook that is regularly updated and focuses heavily on application and real-world skills that are valuable in today’s analytics job market.
+Stukent recently launched marketing analytics courseware that is regularly updated and focuses heavily on application and real-world skills that are valuable in today’s analytics job market.

 If you are an instructor, you can get free access to this book here.